 The children Hannah’s husband had from his other wife must have been reminders of Hannah’s barrenness.
 Seeing those children daily would have definitely added to the frustration of the delay.
 However, when the family went on their yearly trip to worship God at Shiloh, she also went along; she didn’t forsake God because of her situation, rather, she cried to Him in hope.
 When her desire came as Samuel the prophet, things turned around for her good.
 Samuel became a renowned prophet in Israel, and none of his words ever fell to the ground (I Samuel 3:19).

 JOSEPH – Genesis 37, 39, 40, & 41

-Imagine having a dream to be great and ending up as a slave and then unjustly imprisoned.
+Imagine having a dream to be great and then ending up as a slave and being unjustly imprisoned.
 That was Joseph’s story.
 God put a dream in his heart for greatness when he was seventeen, but that dream never came to fruition till he was thirty.
-Even as a slave, he chose not to compromise his godly principles; and as a prisoner, he was outstanding in character.
+Even as a slave, he chose not to compromise his godly principles; as a prisoner, he was outstanding in character.
 When his desire came, it came with so much fruitfulness which made him completely forget the thirteen years of hoping without results.
 Pharaoh said of him, “…without your consent no man may lift his hand or foot in all of Egypt.”

-A common trait we notice with these characters is that, despite their unmet desires and their long-deferred hope, they never forsook God.
+A common trait we notice with these characters is that despite their unmet desires and their long-deferred hope, they never forsook God.
 They delighted in the Lord and in the end, their desires were granted.
 That is a lesson to remember.
 Keep delighting in the Lord regardless of your inconveniences; when your desire comes, it will be well worth it because God is impartial.